dpEmu/dpEmu/docs/usage.rst

 a tuple (as is the case with, e.g. .wav audio data), use a Tuple node as the leaf.

 The simplest and most commonly used non-leaf node type is the ``Series``.
 The ``Series`` represents the leftmost dimension of any unit of data passed to it.
 For example, you might choose to represent a matrix of data as a series of rows.
 In that case you would then create an ``Array`` node to represent a row and provide it as the argument to a ``Series`` node:

 .. code-block:: python

+    from dpemu.nodes import Array, Series

     row_node = Array()
     root_node = Series(row_node)